-Community Health Systems Inc. (CYH) and LifePoint Hospitals Inc. (LPNT) face the biggest reductions in payments next month when the U.S. Medicare program starts penalizing providers with high readmission rates, according to an analysis of government data by CRT Capital Group LLC.
+Community Health Systems Inc. (CYH:US) and LifePoint Hospitals Inc. (LPNT:US) face the biggest reductions in payments next month when the U.S. Medicare program starts penalizing providers with high readmission rates, according to an analysis of government data by CRT Capital Group LLC.

 The penalties may mean 2013 results fall below analyst estimates at the two hospital chains, according to a note today from Sheryl Skolnick, an analyst at Stamford, Connecticut-based CRT.
 Community Health, the second-biggest U.S. hospital owner, may lose $14.3 million in Medicare payments, while LifePoint would see a $4.5 million reduction, she estimated.